epeios-q37/ucuq-python/README.md

 ucuq.GPIO(<led_pin>).high()
 ```

 Replace `<led_pin>` with the number corresponding of the onboard led pin number or string (or of whichever led connected to your microcontroller).
-With some controller, the led lights up when the corresponding pin is at low level, so you have to replace `high()` with `low())`.
+With some controllers, the led lights up when the corresponding pin is at low level, so you have to replace `high()` with `low()`.
 Launch this program with *python3*.

 See the above online demonstrations link for the *API* and examples of use.